Automate your workflow with Nanonets

 Output:

-Now, let's understand each code separately.
+Now, let's understand each line of code separately.

 From the PyPDF2 module, we created an object of the PDFReader class.
 It will take the required positional argument of the path to the pdf file.